phong7/idea-120-responses-phong7/week-02-murray-poem.md

  *Procedural...Participatory...Spatial...Encyclopedic*
  the Abilities of the D I G I T A L _ E N V I R O N M E N T

-[Here is a link to a YouTube video](https://www.youtube.com/watch?v=fIsv2vVX_kI) that encapsulates this poem response.
+[Here is a link to a YouTube video](https://www.youtube.com/watch?v=fIsv2vVX_kI) that I feel encapsulates this poem.

 Below are 2 images that reminded me of Janet Murray's reading: